List of Doctors characters introduced in 2019: Bear Sylvester

 Bear Sylvester, portrayed by Dex Lee, first appeared on 18 November 2019.
 He attends an interview for the role of practice manager of the Mill after the departure of Becky Clarke (Ali Bastian), and despite his lack of experience in a management role, he gets the job.
 Lee began filming for Doctors on 26 June 2019, in an on-location scene shared with Matthew Chambers.
 In an interview with Allison Jones of Inside Soap, actor Lee stated that Bear is "bubbly on the surface" due to "the issues he's faced throughout his life due to his dyslexia".
-Lee said that his character "started off blagging it quite a lot", since he knew he that he was not the first choice for the job of practice manager.
+Lee said that his character "started off blagging it quite a lot", since he knew that he was not the first choice for the job of practice manager.
 His storylines have included learning that he has dyslexia, having a brief relationship with Ayesha Lee (Laura Rollins) and his friendship with Sid Vere (Ashley Rice).
 For his portrayal of Bear, Lee was nominated for Best Daytime Star at the 2020 Inside Soap Awards, as well as receiving a nomination for Best Dramatic Performance at The British Soap Awards#2022 British Soap Awards.